The Different Kinds of Birth Control and How to Figure Out Which is Best for You

 - Do you have medical conditions that could affect the effectiveness or logicality of certain methods? (liver disease, high blood pressure, etc.)

-Talking to your gynecologist about the different birth control methods, asking questions, and discussing your specific concerns will help you get the best option for you.
+Talking to your gynecologist about which kind of birth control is right for you, ask questions, and discuss your specific concerns will help you get the best option for you.
 Reach out to us at Avant Gynecology if you need to schedule an appointment to discuss birth control.